Vincit/wordpress-theme-base/README.md

 ```

 And if you figure out a way to remove this hack entirely (as in convert fs path to webserver path), please do tell.

+## I got "TypeError: Cannot read property 'split' of null" when starting the watcher
+Most likely the proxyURL in package.json is wrong.
+Make sure to include protocol: `https://wordpress.local`